Iolite Properties Facts and Photos

 Iolite Gemstone Variety of Cordierite

-Graded 7 to 7½ on Mohs scale of mineral hardness means iolite is a relatively hard stone which makes it particularly suitable for faceting.
+Graded 7 to 7.5 on Mohs scale of mineral hardness iolite is relatively hard.
+When used as a gemstone it tends to be faceted.